FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 Remember that the browser is going to make an HTTP `GET` request to this URL.
 In order to securely complete the OAuth authorization code grant, you should write a server-side controller that handles this URL.
 This will allow you to securely exchange the authorization `code` parameter for tokens.
 Let's look at how a controller accomplishes this.

-First, we need to know the location of the OAuth servers Token Endpoint.
+First, we need to know the location of the OAuth server's Token endpoint.
 This is an API that the OAuth server provides that will validate the authorization `code` and exchange it for tokens.
 We are using FusionAuth as our example OAuth server and it has a consistent location for the Token endpoint.
 In our example, that location will be `https://login.twgtl.com/oauth2/token`.

 We will need to make an HTTP `POST` request to the Token endpoint using form encoded data values for a number of parameters.
 Here are the parameters we need to send to the Token endpoint: